New York Life Building: Planning

 New York Life first commissioned Cass Gilbert in 1919 to draw plans for a possible new skyscraper on the MSG site, having chosen Gilbert due to his reputation for creating designs that expressed discrete corporate identities.
 Gilbert proposed two plans for a tall tower: one with a high base and light courts, and the other with a lower base; however, neither was pursued further at the time.
 According to a New York Life archivist, there remained no copies of Gilbert's plans.
 At the time, life insurance companies generally had their own buildings for their offices and branch locations.
 According to architectural writer Kenneth Gibbs, these buildings allowed each individual company to instill "not only its name but also a favorable impression of its operations" in the general public.
 This had been a trend since 1870, with the completion of the former Equitable Life Building in Manhattan's Financial District.
 Furthermore, life insurance companies of the late 19th and early 20th centuries generally built massive buildings to fit their large clerical and records-keeping staff.

 By the 1920s, New York Life was undergoing another period of rapid growth, and operations could no longer fit in the 346 Broadway building.
 The company formed a committee in 1923 to determine whether a new headquarters could feasibly be constructed on the MSG site, and by the end of that year, the committee concluded that such construction was possible.
 Additional sites were considered and rejected.
+The MSG site had previously been considered for the site of the Convocation Tower, a 1001 ft, 80-story tower proposed in 1921 by architect Bertram Grosvenor Goodhue, which would have been designed in a Gothic-inspired style.

 In February 1924, Gilbert proposed a 28-story structure to the company's board of directors.
 Two months later, the architect proposed a structure with a 21-story base and a 2-story, 50 ft tower.
 The board submitted "tentative plans" to the New York City Department of Buildings in May 1924.
 The plans were slightly changed from Gilbert's original: the tower was expanded to seven stories, and the setbacks and light courts were minimized.
 The structure would also feature a north–south passageway and east–west lobby; five basement stories, including a subway entrance on the highest basement; and retail space at ground level, facing both inside and outside.
 Gilbert and the board of directors also considered other designs throughout the rest of 1924.